libsdl-org/SDL/docs/README-gdk.md

 ### 2. Build SDL2 and SDL2main for GDK ###

 Open `VisualC-GDK/SDL.sln` in Visual Studio, you need to build the SDL2 and SDL2main targets (Release is recommended).
-You will need to copy/keep track of the `SDL2.dll`, `SDL2.lib`, and `SDL2main.lib` output files for your game project.
+You will need to copy/keep track of the `SDL2.dll`, `XCurl.dll` (which is output by Gaming.Desktop.x64), `SDL2.lib`, and `SDL2main.lib` output files for your game project.

 *Alternatively*, you could setup your solution file to instead reference the SDL2/SDL2main project file targets from the SDL source, and add those projects as a dependency.
 This would mean that SDL2 and SDL2main would both be built when your game is built.